TimFau/goal-focus-dashboard/docs/03-improvement-checklists.md

 - [ ] Rename control label to "Energy mode"
 - [ ] Add tooltip: "Low shows tasks marked low energy—great for depleted moments"
-- [ ] Consider calming icon/color for Low mode
+- [ ] Use a calming icon/color for Low mode for better emotional resonance

 ### All view

 - [ ] Add quick filters: Today, This Week, No Date, Low Energy
-- [ ] Group by date with sticky headers and counts
+- [ ] Group tasks by date with sticky headers and counts

 ### Accessibility and keyboard

 - [ ] Add `aria-label` to icon-only buttons (Pin, Snooze, Delete, Done)
 - [ ] Add visible focus states for interactive controls
-- [ ] Support Enter/Esc in modals; Tab order sanity-check
+- [ ] Support Enter/Esc in modals; sanity-check and fix Tab order where needed
 - [ ] Add keyboard shortcuts for Pin (P), Add to On Deck (A), Snooze (S) where safe

 ### Settings and reminders